selfcustody/krux/docs/getting-started/installing/from-gui/usage.en.md

 <img width="640" src="/krux/img/krux-installer/warn_airgap.png" alt="KruxInstaller warn airgap" />

-Insert the microSD and click "Proceed" to installer detect the microSD card.
+Insert the SD card and click 'Proceed' to allow the installer to detect it.

 <img width="640" src="/krux/img/krux-installer/list_drivers.png" alt="KruxInstaller warn airgap" />
-> ⚠️ If you one microSD, the screen will be turned on a big button.
-If you have more removable drives, both microSD and drives will be listed
+> ⚠️ If a single SD card is inserted, the screen will display a large button.
+If multiple removable drives are detected, both SD cards and other drives will be listed.

-Click on desired removable drive to copy both `firmware.bin` and `firmware.bin.sig`.
-The first is the krux firmware itself and the second is a file that assert both firmware's integrity and authenticity.
+Select the desired removable drive to copy both `firmware.bin` and `firmware.bin.sig.` The first is the Krux firmware, and the second is a signature file that verifies the firmware’s integrity and authenticity.

 Now you can compare the firmware's hash computed by installer with  the firmware's hash computed by the device.

 <img width="640" src="/krux/img/krux-installer/airgap_done.png" alt="KruxInstaller warn airgap" />
-> ⚠️ Once files are copied, remove the microSD from computer, connect to device and compare the hashes
+> ⚠️ Once files are copied, remove the SD card from computer, connect to device and compare the hashes

 ### Wipe device